ankitabhopatkar13/python-app-on-k8s/README.md

 ## Upgrading the application with zero downtime -

-### Blue/Green Deployment -
+### Rolling Deployment -

-1. Change the image of the deployment to point to second image.
+1. Change the image of the deployment to point to second/new image.

 `kubectl set image deployments/python-app python-app=python-app:1.0.2 -n application`